-- Inform the Online Safety Lead and the Headteacher if they receive an offensive email. - Treat incoming email should be treated as suspicious and attachments not open unless the author is known. - Not use staff email for personal advertising. - Check emails regularly.
+- Inform the Online Safety Lead and the Headteacher if they receive an offensive email. - Treat incoming email should be treated as suspicious and attachments not open unless the author is known. - Not use staff email for personal advertising. - Check emails regularly. - Log into and out of their emails every time they have accessed them.

-12. Social media
+13. Social media